dedenfarhanhub/9de1a28af75c350887ba72017c7a145b/readme.md

 - **PUT /posts/{id}**: Update a blog post.
 - **DELETE /posts/{id}**: Delete a blog post.

+### Comments
+- **POST /posts/{id}/comments** - Add a new comment to a specific post.
+- **GET /posts/{id}/comments** - Retrieve all comments associated with a specific post.

 ### Documentation
-- You can access the Swagger documentation at: [Swagger UI](http://localhost:8090/swagger/index.html#/Users/post_register)
+- You can access the Swagger documentation at: [Swagger UI](http://localhost:8090/swagger/index.html)

+## Code Quality and Organization
+- The project follows Go best practices and is compliant with `golint`, ensuring clean and maintainable code.
+- It is structured into packages (controllers, services, repositories, etc.) that separate concerns, enhancing readability and testability.

+## Features
+-  All required features (user registration, authentication, blog CRUD, comments) are complete.

 ## Security Measures
 - **XSS Prevention**: The application prevents Cross-Site Scripting (XSS) attacks by escaping HTML special characters in user-generated content.
 - **Security Middleware**: Implemented to enforce security best practices, such as setting security headers.
 - **Rate Limiting**: The API incorporates rate limiting to prevent abuse and denial-of-service attacks.
-- **Authentication**: The service uses token-based authentication (JWT) for securing routes and user management.
+- **HTML Escape**: All special characters are escaped to prevent XSS.

-## Code Quality and Organization
+## Creativity and Problem-Solving Approach

-- The project follows Go best practices and is compliant with `golint`, ensuring clean and maintainable code.
-- It is structured into packages (controllers, services, repositories, etc.) that separate concerns, enhancing readability and testability.
+In this project, the following creative and problem-solving approaches were applied:

+- **Efficient Project Structure**: The project is organized into clean, modular components.
+Each responsibility, from routing, middleware, database interaction, and services, is separated into distinct directories to promote maintainability and scalability.

+- **Post Ownership and Authorization**: To ensure that only the author of a blog post can update or delete it, an ownership check was implemented.
+This enhances security and ensures proper role-based access control, solving potential issues related to unauthorized modifications.

+- **XSS Protection**: All user-generated content, such as blog posts and comments, undergoes HTML sanitization and escaping of special characters.
+This prevents Cross-Site Scripting (XSS) vulnerabilities and ensures that the API can handle untrusted inputs safely.

+- **Rate Limiting**: To protect against brute-force attacks on user login and other endpoints, a rate limiter was implemented.
+This helps to mitigate potential abuse of the API, ensuring fair usage.

+- **Custom Middleware for Security**: Middleware was created to handle authentication using JWT tokens.
+This ensures that routes which require authentication are protected, while maintaining a clear separation of concerns for security at the application level.

+- **Graceful Error Handling**: Thoughtful error handling was applied across API endpoints to provide meaningful error messages to users and maintain consistency in API responses.

 ## Sample `.env.docker` File